Countess Luann Takes Her Cabaret Show On The Road To Atlantic City

 “In spite of everything, she’s feeling really great about herself.
 Like, really great.
 It’s all because of the [cabaret] show.”

-Luann is now about to joke in her show, saying that due to her unfortunate arrest, she will no longer sing “Jailhouse Rock” and “I Fought The Law.”
+Luann is not about to joke in her show, saying that due to her unfortunate arrest, she will no longer sing “Jailhouse Rock” and “I Fought The Law.”

 Luann’s downfall reportedly started when she went back to the scene of the crime, i.e. where she hung out with almost ex-husband Tom D’Agostino while they were briefly together in Palm Beach.
 De Lesseps admittedly had one too many, and alcohol combined with stress led to an unfortunate incident with Palm Beach Police.